You can Support Project Access today!

 Short Essays (max 500 words each)

-1. Tell us about why you are interested in the RHAP fellowship and your future career goals.
-Additionally, please tell us about your commitment, desires, and goals for providing abortion care post-fellowship.
+1. Tell us why you are interested in the RHAP Fellowship.
+How do you plan to use Fellowship training to enhance access to sexual and reproductive health care?
+Please tell us about your career goals, commitment, and desires for providing abortion and primary care post-fellowship.

-2. The RHAP Fellowship has articulated and moved forward its commitment to practicing and teaching anti-racism, racial literacy, and reproductive justice (and other forms of social justice).
-We aim to train fellows to develop these skills to better care for their diverse patients, mentor learners, and to dismantle systems of oppression and harm within their institutions and communities.
-Tell us about your own experiences or interests in social/reproductive justice, as well as your goals and commitment to social/ reproductive justice and anti-racism in medicine as a clinician, teacher, and advocate.
-You can read more about RHAP’s commitment to anti-racism and equity on our website.
+2. The RHAP Fellowship is committed to practicing and teaching anti-racism and reproductive justice (and other forms of social justice).
+We aim to train fellows to develop these skills to better care for their patients, mentor learners, and dismantle systems of oppression and harm within their institutions and communities.
+Tell us about your experiences or interests in social/reproductive justice, as well as your goals and commitment to social/reproductive justice and anti-racism in medicine as a clinician, teacher, and advocate.

 Letters of Recommendation